Sándor Egervári: Vasas

 A short stint in charge of Vasas SC then followed, before he packed his bags once more and headed back to Kuwait.

 Al-Salmiya

 He took the Al Salmiya Club to third spot and also managed to help them finish in the top 4 of the GCC cup.

 Győr

 In 2007, Egervári headed to Győr, in Hungary, and took this club from close to bottom of the league to third spot, and qualification into the UEFA Cup.
 This was made even more special as it was the first time in 22 years that Győri ETO FC made it into Europe.
-He helped Győr beat Zestafoni of Georgia, over two legs, before meeting German giants VfB Stuttgart in the next round.
+He helped Győr beat Zestaponi of Georgia, over two legs, before meeting German giants VfB Stuttgart in the next round.
 His young Győr side suffered numerous injuries, with key captain Peter Stark, breaking his ribs, which resulted in him missing most of the season.
 Győr also suffered from fatigue after their involvement in the UEFA Cup, and the management of the club decided to do without his services in December 2008.